polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * `backend` - The main Magic backend container
 * `frontend` - The main Magic dashboard frontend container

-You can now visit your frontend domain, and setup Magic, assuming you've pointed your DNS A records to the IP address of your virtual server.
+You can now visit your frontend domain and setup Magic, assuming you've pointed your DNS A records to the IP address of your virtual server.
 Notice, to configure Magic login with _"root/root"_ and do _not_ change the database connection string, but choose _mysql_ as your database type, and provide Magic with a root password, and just follow the wizard to the end.
 This process is similar to the process you followed